cp-algorithms/cp-algorithms/src/graph/hungarian-algorithm.md

 $$f=\sum_{i=1}^{n} u[i] + \sum_{j=1}^{n} v[j].$$

-On the one hand, it is easy to see that the cost of the desired solution $sol$ **is not less than** the value of any potential.
+On one hand, it is easy to see that the cost of the desired solution $sol$ **is not less than** the value of any potential.

 !!! info ""